 How are the groups formed?
 Randomly by me except that I will be sure not to put students who share any kind of relationship in the same group (friendship, romantic, family, work, student athlete teammates) as alliances from the start cause problems.
 Other than your friends, you typically aren't able to choose the groups you end up with in the workplace for example, or in other kinds of organizations such as clubs, teams, and volunteer efforts.
 You're thrust into a group and you figure out how to work as a team together, which is what you'll do here too.
 Oftentimes, when we get to choose, we select people who are like us because that's who we're comfortable with, but that's not the best learning environment.
 You'll get to form a great collaborative team with all kinds of people and that will end up being a really useful experience.

 What about flakes?
-I don't want to be one of the few doing all the work: There are several course structures and systems in place to mitigate this issue such as a group contract your group will create specifying how the group will operate, various roles & responsibilities and expectations you hold for each other and Group Rankings--this is an individual confidential assignment in which you rank your self and fellow teammates' efforts towards your group work and communicate climate.
-Anyone whose cumulative rank by other score portion of the grade is equivalent to a D or F will be removed from the group after the first project and will be ineligible to earn group assignment points.
+I don't want to be one of the few doing all the work: There are several course structures and systems in place to mitigate this issue such as a group contract your group will create specifying how the group will operate, various roles & responsibilities and expectations you hold for each other and Group Rankings--this is an individual confidential assignment in which you rank your self and fellow teammates' efforts towards your group work and communicate climate and is worth the same points as the major tests.

 Communicating With Me & With Each Other

-Computer Equipment: Review the computer requirements to be sure you have the necessary technology to participate in the class.
-Because of the interaction nature of this class, you will need a computer for much of the coursework—a phone will not suffice.
-Computer requirements You'll also need a webcam with a built in mic.
+Review the Computer Equipment: computer requirements to be sure you have the necessary technology to participate in the class.
+Because of the interaction nature of this class, you will need a computer for much of the coursework— . a phone will not suffice Computer requirements Links to an external site.
+You'll also need a webcam with a built in mic.

 This online course will be using Canvas to provide the framework for all aspects of the course.
 Once you register and I open the Canvas course--usually about a week before the semester begins, you will be able to access our course via Canvas.